Labrador temperament is often described in very positive terms.

 This gives you the best chance of raising a good natured dog.

-Do your utmost to see both parents when you are chosing a puppy.
+Do your utmost to see both parents when you are choosing a puppy.
 And be absolutely determined to walk away if the parents are not friendly and welcoming.
 I cannot stress how important this is.

 Socialize your puppy